ZDastan/Zehra-Dastan/README.md

 ## Description

-  This ia portfolio of myself.
+  This is portfolio of myself.

   I enjoyed creating my portfolio by using new skills i recently gain.I divided to four section "About me , My work, My skills and Contact me".